 Stercora Biosciences

-A gut bacterium that
+A gut bacterium linked to

-protects against infection
+protection against infection

 now a therapeutic platform.